Save time searching for bad-credit, no-credit and bankruptcy car loans with this online provider — but watch out for high rates.

 When needed, contact your lender.
 If you’re concerned about making your payment on time, you should contact your lender immediately.
 They may be willing to work with you on adjustments for repayment.

-I didn’t get matched.
+I didn’t get connected to a lender.
 What do I do?

-If you didn’t get matched, it doesn’t mean that there are no lenders in your area that you can qualify for.
+If you didn’t get connected to a lender, it doesn’t mean that there are no lenders in your area that you can qualify for.
 It means that you don’t qualify for any of car.Loan.com’s affiliates.
 Try applying on other car loan connection sites or check out direct lenders to see if you can find one that works better for you.

 It also couldn’t hurt to make your application more appealing.
 This includes taking steps to improve you credit score or debt-to-income ratio by paying off some debts.
 You might want to start by checking your credit report to make sure there are no mistakes that could be affecting your score.

 If you have poor credit, car.Loan.com could save you valuable time — and the headache of researching lenders on your own.
 But keep in mind that the rates and terms you’re ultimately offered depend greatly on the lenders in car.Loan.com’s network.

 Consider comparing other options you may be eligible for before settling on any loan.